 Calabria, on the southern tip of Italy, boasts unforgettable vistas across rugged mountains, vast golden wheat fields and age-old olive trees that grow as tall as eucalyptus.
 Step back into history when you visit ancient Greek and Roman ruins.
 Tour beautiful Byzantine churches and walk the streets of medieval towns.
 Learn to cook traditional dishes and visit local artisans.
-Cultural events abound, from local festivals, to tradition parties, meal and music, to lectures by prominent Italian and international scholars.
+Cultural events abound, from local festivals, to tradition parties, with meals and music, and lectures by prominent Italian and international scholars.

-Students can earn 6-9 URI credits through this program.
-Italian language and film courses are offered.
-No previous Italian language study is required to participate in the program and courses are available in English and Italian.
+Students can earn 6-9 URI credits that satisfy the modern language, and other requirements.
+Italian language and culture, Film, and English Literature courses are offered.
+No previous Italian language study is required to participate in the program, which is open to students coming from other schools.
+Adult learners are also welcome to apply.
+Courses are available in English and Italian.

 Housing and Dining: